 The military transcripts will be evaluated for transfer of any possible college credits applicable to the veteran’s chosen degree plan.

 Submit a copy of the Certificate of Eligibility issued by the Veterans Administration to the Veteran Benefits Coordinator or Advisor.

-After the veteran student has been accepted to South Plains College, they will be required to select their degree plan with the aid of one of the veteran counselors who will also assist the student with enrolling in the appropriate classes.
-The veteran student should contact one of the following designated counselors for assistance:Reese Campus
+After the veteran student has been accepted to South Plains College, they will be required to select their degree plan with the aid of one of the veteran advisor who will also assist the student with enrolling in the appropriate classes.
+The veteran student should contact the following designated advisor for assistance at:Levelland Campus

 Classes offered as online courses will be certified to the Veterans Administration as distance courses and are included in the determination of full-time status of the veteran student.
 Partial housing allowance is now payable to veteran students using Post 9/11 benefits enrolled solely in distance learning.